1. If you are trying get a prospect’s attention then your message to him/her needs to hit the mark.

 It seems so easy doesn’t it?
 Its amazing how often people miss the mark.

 An old mentor of mine used to be a fan of the “so what” test.
 Read the message and then ask so what?
-If the answer isn’t clear, or relevant then its pretty much useless!
+If the answer isn’t (a) clear, and (b) relevant … then its pretty much useless!

 Some useless messages …